mx1001/hardops_manual/docs/sharpening.md

 This was a workflow I leaned from [BG](http://www.blenderguru.com/) back in the day.

 Its important to note that on this object the vertcount went from 63 to 146.
-This is alot for something thats only shading.
+This is excessive at times for something that is only shading.

 > This workflow is not recommended of course but it's just a part of the history.